 max(0, original_score * (1 - .25 * x))where x is how many late days you've used after your three free ones.

-- Homework and projects will be due at 11:59pm on the specified deadline.
+- Homework and projects will be due at 11:59pm PT on the specified deadline.

-- It is an honor code violation to consult solutions from previous CS155s.
+- It is an honor code violation to consult solutions from previous offerings of CS155.

 Final placement in the class will be determined by the following formula: